-Policy 5.2.16 - Protect flow variability of rivers by using, where identified as necessary, a system of flow sharing that splits allocation of available water between instream and outof-stream uses.
+Policy 5.2.45-16 - Protect flow variability of rivers by using, where identified as necessary, a system of flow sharing that splits allocation of available water between instream and out-of-stream uses.

 Objective AA1 of the NPSFM requires Council to recognise and consider Te Mana o te Wai in the management of fresh water.
-The establishment of environmental flows for rivers affords protection to freshwater values by establishing the minimum flow requirements for those uses and values.
-In some circumstances, flow variability above the minimum flow may also be important to sustain the freshwater values supported by the river, including Te Mana o te Wai values identified by the community.
-Where this is the case, a system of flow sharing is used to proportionally allocate the water above the minimum flow to both abstractive users and freshwater values.
+The establishment of environmental flows for rivers affords protection to natural and human use values by establishing the minimum flow requirements for those uses and values.
+In some circumstances, flow variability above the minimum flow may also be important to sustain the natural and human use values supported by the river, including Te Mana o te Wai values identified by the community.
+Where this is the case, a system of flow sharing is used to proportionally allocate the water above the minimum flow to both abstractive users and natural and human use values.
 In other words, a proportion of the water available within the allocation class can be abstracted, while a proportion must be left in the river.
 The water left in the river will ensure that the taking of water does not reduce river flow to the minimum for an extended period of time.
 Flow sharing will leave one unit of water for instream use for every two units abstracted within a class (referred to as 2:1 flow sharing).